Helena Hughes, Former Class Rep and Gold Medallist

 Jen O'Dwyer, Founder of J.O.D Clothing

-Can you tell me a bit about your background and what led you to apply for a place on the PG Dip in Fashion Buying & Management at DIT?
+Can you tell me a bit about your background and what led you to apply for a place in Fashion Buying & Management at DIT?

 After completing a BA in Fine Art a number of years ago I went on to work in an art gallery in Dublin city centre.
 I knew I wanted to start my own business in fashion down the line but felt I was missing the basics of fashion business knowledge and training.
 I choose the DIT Postgraduate Diploma in Fashion Buying & Management as I felt it was the right path for me, marrying my interest in fashion with numerous years of retail experience.

 Can you tell me about your personal experience of this programme?

 Coming into this course from a purely creative background was a bit of a shock to the system initially!
 But in saying that it really ticked a lot of boxes for me.
 I needed a broader understanding of the business of fashion and that is exactly what I got!

 The study trips were fantastic - Premiere Vision fabric trade fair in Paris and the visit to Mod`Art International Paris were a real eye opener.
 In my current position with Arnotts, travelling and trade fairs are a big part of the job and getting this insight through the course was extremely helpful.